KouOuchi/ObjectGenoise/README.md

 ObjectGenoise is a ORM, database middle ware and C++/.Net library.
   - Pseudo dynamic class definition.
 Its serialize and deserialize.
   - Composite and Relation Class Association are supported.

 ## Technical Overview

-### ObjectGenoise is divided into 2 features:
+### ObjectGenoise has 2 features:
 - schema : `schema' means a definition like a class.
 - session : `session' means an instance.

 ```features
        | Schema                | Session
        +---                    +---